Mastering the yoga lunge pose enhances leg strength, hip flexibility, and mental focus, serving as a cornerstone for more advanced yoga practices.

 As one of the most commonly practiced yoga poses and fitness exercises, you may assume there is little to know about the humble lunge pose.

-Read on to learn how to safely practice the yoga lunge, the different variations to try, and how to modify it for your unique body.
+Read on to learn how to safely practice the yoga lunge pose, the different variations to try, and how to modify it for your unique body.

 - 2 High Lunge Pose (Crescent Lunge)